Animal Adventure Park Cam: April The Giraffe’s Belly ‘Towards Back End’

 A post shared by Animal Adventure Park (@animaladventurepark) on

 As previously reported by the Inquisitr, April’s calf will reposition itself before he or she is born.
 All of the movement inside of April’s belly is a clear sign that her little one is preparing itself for birth.
-This morning, Animal Adventure Park mentioned that April is still carrying “towards the back end” which is definitely a good sign!
+This morning, Animal Adventure Park mentioned that April is still carrying “towards the back end,” which is definitely a good sign!
 The zoo also mentioned that April’s appetite has been cut back a bit, which is another sign that she could be getting ready to go into labor!

 “Keeper report is that belly/baby continue to stay towards the back end.
 Observation overnight peaked our interest a few times, but nothing to report just yet.
 April is eating but not as ravenous as days prior.
 No pressure April the Giraffe, but April the month isn’t far away,” read this morning’s Animal Adventure Park’s update on Facebook.